nemethconsulting/uw-rhs/docs/quick-start.md

 <a id="5"></a>
 ## Next steps

-You've successfully started using our API!
+You've successfully started using the Rec Hockey League API!
 View the rest of our [docs](nav.md) to dive in deeper.

 ## [Back to Main Menu](nav.md)